 She didn’t actually try to walk with the temporary pot as it turned out.
 Maybe it did hurt a little, which prevented her trying.
 We had to do some emergency remodelling of her high chair and cut the legs off some of her sleep suits, to make room for the bulky pot.
 Luckily it was summer, so she didn’t have a cold foot.

 Thankfully we were seen a few days later for the real pot putting on.
 We got to choose a colour, she chose red.
 She did not mind at all having the pot placed.
 And we were told that she could stand on the real pot, but not put too much walking pressure on it.
 Also thankfully, once the real pot was on Elizabeth could go to nursery.
 When a toddler has a broken leg, nursery won’t allow them to go with a temporary pot.

 Well, I needn’t have worried, the real pot was no barrier to her doing most of what she had been doing before the accident.
 She could walk and even tried to dance with the pot on.
 We tried to keep her sitting down, but have you ever tried to keep a toddler still?
 In her favourite room we kept her toys in a circle all around her, but she still did as much as she could.
-Also, we relaxed the amount of films and television that we would normally allow.
+Also, we relaxed our limits on the amount of films and television that we would normally allow.

 Bathing, or lack thereof was a pain.
 We managed with flannel baths.
 We never even tried to bath or shower with a bag over the pot as it would have got wet.

 Getting the Cast Off

 So, we couldn’t wait for the pot to come off.
 We had been warned that it may take her time to get used to walking on the leg again.
 The consultant warned us that she might not want to put much pressure on the leg for a week or two.